daliwa13/myFlix-client/README.md

 - HTML5
 ### Additional tools and packages
 - Parcel for build creation and deployment
--

-The app will typically be available at http://localhost:1234
+Locally the app will typically be available at http://localhost:1234

 ## Build (development)
 - npm (in project's root location):